Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

         It controls the mouse and move all items in a single row.
         I dont think it will run in cygwin as it needs to use `xdotool`.
         So if someone knows how to implement these commands on windows, your contribution will be welcome :)
 .
+    XML tweaking:
+.
+      This buff 'buffGSKConfigGeneric' has several settings that may have an in-game activator to configure.
+If not, you may try changing values there directly, but do that with caution (search the logic context they are used at to tweak the values properly).
+If you think things improved, propose a patch for review :).
+.
 .
 .